avestura/avestura.github.io/_includes/skills/career/win.md

- I know how to use WinAPI to create Shell Extensions for Windows.
+ I know how to use the WinAPI to create Shell Extensions for Windows.